Teflon™ PTFE & Non-Stick Coatings

 Industrial Teflon™ Coating Services & Specifications

-Over the years, technology has extended the family of non-stick coatings to ensure a finish with the ideal combination of properties to meet most design needs.
+Over the years, technology has expanded the array of non-stick coatings to ensure a finish with the ideal combination of properties to meet most design needs.
 In 2015 the United States accounted for 15.5% of the world consumption of PTFE coatings, and US consumption of PTFE coatings has continued to grow since then.

-Teflon™ coating services can be applied to carbon steel, aluminum, stainless steel, steel alloys, brass and magnesium as well as non-metals such as glass, fiberglass, some rubber and plastics.
+Teflon™ coatings can be applied to carbon steel, aluminum, stainless steel, steel alloys, brass and magnesium as well as non-metals such as glass, fiberglass, some rubber and plastics.
 Optimum adhesion is obtained by roughening the surface before applying the industrial coating.

 Teflon™ is a registered trademark of Chemours.
 Orion Industries, Ltd is a Licensed Industrial Applicator of Teflon™.